JThomas404/terraform-hands-on-aws-70-labs/understanding-tf-fundamentals/tf-basics/README.md

 # Terraform Basics

 All interactions with Terraform occur via the CLI.
-Terraform is a local tool.
 The Terraform ecosystem also includes providers for many cloud services, and a module repository.
 HashiCorp also has products to help teams manage Terraform: Terraform Cloud and Terraform Enterprise.

 # Overview